Dharwar Craton: Sanukitoid magmatism

 Sanukitoids were formed during the Neoarchean magmatic accretion events, that are originated from the mantle with low silicon dioxide and high magnesium.
 The sanukitoid magma could be generated by either plate subduction or plume setting.

 The sanukitoids created by subduction might lead to the chemical alteration of the mantle wedge and the melting of the wedge.
 The peridotitic mantle wedge was mixed with intermediate to felsic melts.
 This can be explained by the mixing of the previous TTG melts.
 The sanukitoids created by plume setting would lead to the sanukitoid intrusions with high magnesium content and low silicon dioxide.

 The sanukitoid magmatism is not related to the TTG accretion events during 3450–3000 Ma.
 The magmatism was followed by the transitional TTG accretion event in 2600 Ma and only occurred in the central and eastern blocks.
 Since the sanukitoids are enriched in both incompatible and compatible elements, while the TTGs are not, it indicates the appearance of the sanukitoid magmatism shows the tectonic change from melting of oceanic crust to melting of mantle during the period of 2600–2500 Ma.

 Closure of subduction zones

-During 2560–2500 Ma, the three blocks joined together to form the Dharwar Craton and all the subduction zones closed, followed by the regional metamorphism due to heat release from the mantle during 2535–2500 Ma.
+During 2560–2500 Ma, the three blocks joined to form the Dharwar Craton and all the subduction zones closed, followed by the regional metamorphism due to heat release from the mantle during 2535–2500 Ma.
 The final cratonisation finished in 2400 Ma through slow cooling.